CONTACT US

 Pricing dashboard profit widget

-But, that said, what matters most is the key.
+When creating a pricing dashboard, you should begin by thinking with what matters most to you and your team.
 Having a bloated dashboard helps no one.
-The data you show has to mean something to your team daily.
+The data you show has to mean something to your team daily and only include critical metrics.
 As your team usually interacts with specific tasks, uses historical data trends for their use cases, and compares performance across different products and categories, they only use the data if it helps them.

-What is a good pricing dashboard?
+Characteristics of a good pricing dashboard

-Gross margin:
+Gross margin

-Operating margin per product:
+Operating margin per product

-Share of profitable revenue:
+Share of profitable revenue

 This KPI expresses the share of revenue that represents the business’s profit per product, category or brand for example.
 It’s usually calculated by dividing the share of profit by the share of revenue and multiplying by 100.
 A higher share of profitable revenue indicates a more efficient pricing or better demand.
 This way you know what products actually matter to your business.

-Average margin:
+Average margin

 This KPI measures the average profit margin (gross margin) for a company, product, or category of products.
 It’s usually calculated by dividing the profit by the revenue and multiplying by 100.
 It’s a good measure of how well the products are doing financially.

-Average margin per lifecycle:
+Average margin per lifecycle

-This KPI compares the average margin of the product during its entire lifecycle.
+This compares the average margin of the product during its entire lifecycle.
 It helps to understand how the margin changes over time and identify the most profitable periods of a product’s lifecycle.

-Margin target vs. real margin:
+Margin target vs. real margin

 This KPI compares the company’s actual margin to your target.
 If the actual margin is lower than the target, it indicates that there may be a need to adjust prices, reduce costs, or increase sales to improve profitability.
 Sometimes this also indicates unnecessary campaigning and too high discounts.

-Most profitable categories and products:
+Most profitable categories and products

-Category weight in portfolio:
+Category weight in portfolio

 This KPI measures the percentage of total sales that a particular category of products represents within a company’s product portfolio.
 It can help you to compare categories or brands.

-Price elasticity of demand:
+Price elasticity of demand

 This measures how sensitive customers are to changes in your pricing.
-You can easily calculate that automatically from your sales data to each products.
+You can easily calculate it automatically from your sales data to each products.
 A high price elasticity of demand means that a slight price change will result in a large change in the quantity demanded.
 This can be used either on individual or grouped level to understand your pricing gateway.

-Sales volume:
+Sales volume

-Stock amount:
+Stock amount

-Days of supply:
+Days of supply

 This measures how long it will take for your company to sell through the current inventory based on current sales rate.
 Simplified, you can calculate it by dividing the units in inventory by the number of units sold per day.
 A lower number of days of supply indicates that a product is selling quickly and may need to be reordered or that prices may need to be adjusted.
-Especially important in high-volume businesses as in seasonal businesses as fashion.
+Especially important in high-volume businesses as in seasonal businesses like fashion.

-Average weekly and monthly volumes:
+Average weekly and monthly volumes

 This measure the average number of units sold per week or per month, it can be calculated by dividing the total volume by the number of weeks or months in the given period.
 It gives you an insight of how consistent the sales are.

-Sales volume forecast:
+Sales volume forecast

 This KPI predicts how many units of a product you will be sell in the future.
 Forecasting sales volume can help you plan for future inventory needs and make more informed pricing and buying decisions.
 The forecast is based on historical sales data, industry trends, and other factors such as new product launches, marketing campaigns, inflation and upcoming holidays, etc.

-Competitor prices:
+Competitor prices

 Keeping an eye on your competitors’ prices will help you understand market trends and adjust your pricing strategy accordingly.
 It can also be used for dynamic pricing if needed.

-Market share:
+Market share

 The percentage of total sales in a specific market that a company holds.

-Competitor Price Index:
+Competitor Price Index (CPI)

 A Competitor Price Index (CPI) is a metric that measures the relative pricing of a company’s products compared to its competitors.
-It helps you to understand where you stand in terms of pricing relative to the competition, and it can be used as a key performance indicator (KPI) to track the effectiveness of a company’s pricing strategy on different levels.
+It helps you understand where you stand in terms of pricing relative to the competition, and it can be used as a key performance indicator (KPI) to track the effectiveness of a company’s pricing strategy on different levels.
 To calculate the CPI, you need to choose a set of comparable products from your company and your competitors and then compare their prices.
 You can find clear guidance on how to create on from our Pricing Academy

 A competitor price change calendar is a tool that tracks changes in pricing made by your competitors over time.
 It can be a valuable KPI for your pricing dashboard, as it can help you understand market trends and adjust your pricing strategy accordingly.

-Revenue development:
+Revenue development

 This KPI tracks a company’s revenue and overall growth or decline over time.
 Good tip is to present it as a percentage increase or decrease compared to a previous period.

-Daily, weekly and monthly revenue:
+Daily, weekly, and monthly revenue

 Similar to Revenue Development, this KPI measures the amount of revenue generated by sales of a particular product or category of products over a certain period of time.
 It can help you identify trends in revenue over time and understand the impact of pricing changes on your business.
 Easy filtering needs to adjust for your dashboard to enable effective use of this KPI.

-Daily revenue vs. profit:
+Daily revenue versus profit

 This KPI compares the revenue generated by sales each day to the profit earned.
 It’s essential to monitor revenue and profit to understand the financial performance of your business.
 While high revenue is generally a good thing, it’s not always an indicator of profitability.
 As said also above, a drill down is often needed.
 Good and effective filtering will sort this out.

-Sales forecast:
+Sales forecast

 This KPI predicts future sales of a product or category of products.
 A sales forecast can help you plan for inventory needs and make more informed pricing decisions.
 It is based on historical sales data, and can include industry trends, and other factors such as new product launches, marketing campaigns, and upcoming holidays.

-Profit forecast:
+Profit forecast

 Similar to the sales forecast, this KPI predicts future profit of a product or category of products.
 Profit forecast will give a clear picture of how profitable the sales forecast will be, and if any adjustments are needed for pricing strategy.

-Volume forecast:
+Volume forecast

 This KPI predicts your future volume of a product or category of products.
 Similar to sales and profit forecast, this will give a clear picture of how many products are expected to sell in the future, with the given pricing and help to plan for inventory and production needs.
 To make the most of it, you should always consider enhancing the forecast models with elasticity information to understand how much individual changes affect.

-Average inventory compared to sales:
+Average inventory compared to sales

-This KPI compares the average amount of inventory on hand to the average daily or weekly sales.
+This metric compares the average amount of inventory on hand to the average daily or weekly sales.
 It can help you understand how quickly products are selling and whether or not you have the right amount of inventory on hand.
 A high average inventory compared to sales may indicate an overstock issue, and that prices need to be adjusted or inventory needs to be reduced.

 How do you create a pricing dashboard?